binn1e/nailpolish/README.md

-essiePoetry
+nailpolish
 ============

-The nailpolish.py file takes one argument and will output a little poem mixing Essie nail colors and following the name entered.
+— the nailpolish.py file takes one argument and will output a little poem mixing essie.com nail colors and following the name entered.

 <code>
 binnie@binnie:~/dev/python/essie poetry$ python nailpolish.py marie-charlotte